 Amniotic Tissue Injections

-When AmnioFlex is injected into your tissue, joint, or spinal area of concern it begins to work immediately.
+When amniotic fluid allograft is injected into your tissue, joint, or spinal area of concern it begins to work immediately.
 It’s complex make-up of healing components start to work together to aid in the healing and repair of the targeted site.
 It is known to contain key growth factors that can stimulate the repair of injured tissue.

 Amniotic tissue injections should be considered for back or joint pain, cartilage defects, sports injuries such as tennis elbow or golfers elbow, and the pain of osteoarthritis.
 It is particularly useful in patients whose joint FAC test is negative. (see A2M section for more information on the FAC test)

-Your Hill Country Pain doctor will use ultrasound or fluoroscopic guidance to make sure the proper dose of AmnioFlex is placed accurately into the painful joint or tissue.
+Your Hill Country Pain doctor will use ultrasound or fluoroscopic guidance to make sure the proper dose is placed accurately into the painful joint or tissue.

-If you have questions about AmnioFlex brand amniotic tissue allograft therapy and whether if might be useful in the treatment of your pain, please post your questions below.
+If you have questions about Amniotic Fluid Allograft brand amniotic tissue allograft therapy and whether it might be useful in the treatment of your pain, please post your questions below.